tystar86/python_exercises/Tasks/math.md

 ```

 #2.
->Write a Python program to convert radian to degree.
+>Write a function to convert radian to degree.

 **Test Data :**
 ```